-During the year ended June 30, 2019, the School's facility was shared with Mater Academy High School, Mater Performing Arts and Entertainment Academy, and Mater Academy Elementary (charter schools under Mater Academy, Inc.).
-Management allocates a proportionate share of leases, salaries, lunch receipts, food and supplies, and other expenses to each school individually based on student enrollment, usage of facilities, and staff to these schools and other schools operated by Mater Academy, Inc.
+During the year ended June 30, 2020, the School's facility was shared with Mater Academy High School and Mater Performing Arts and Entertainment Academy (charter schools under Mater Academy, Inc.).
+Management allocates a proportionate share of leases, salaries, lunch receipts, food and supplies, and other expenses to each school individually based on student enrollment, usage of facilities, and staff to these schools and other schools operated by Mater Academy, Inc. In prior years the School shared facilities with Mater Academy Elementary and the cost of such facilities were allocated based on FTE.
+During the 2019-2020 school year the School no longer shared these facilities.
+As a result of the allocation, there was approximately \$530,000 due from Mater Academy Elementary in connection with facilities.

-The School's lunch program is shared with various schools.
-Revenues and expenses related to such program have been allocated based on FTE equivalent for purposes of presentation in the financial statements.
+The School's lunch program as well as other resources are shared with various schools.
+Revenues and expenses related to such program and other resources have been allocated based on FTE equivalent for purposes of presentation in the financial statements.
 In addition, the School's student activities internal fund is held by Mater Academy High School.
+As a result of these allocations, there was approximately \$186,000 due to Mater Academy High School at year end.

 Mater Academy, Inc. charged all its affiliated schools an assessment for shared corporate costs and accreditation expenses.
-Mater Academy Middle School paid Mater Academy, Inc. approximately \$199,725 in connection with these charges during the year.
+Mater Academy Middle School paid Mater Academy, Inc. approximately \$198,225 in connection with these charges during the year.